oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 **General Availability images** versus **Critical Patch Updates images**:

 - General Availability (GA) images.
-  - Located in the OCR repositories "middleware/weblogic" and "middleware/fmw-infrastructure".
+  - Located in the OCR repositories `middleware/weblogic` and `middleware/fmw-infrastructure`.
   - Updated quarterly with Oracle Linux and Oracle Java security updates.
   - GA images are free to use and are subject to [Oracle Technology Network (OTN) Developer License Terms](https://www.oracle.com/downloads/licenses/standard-license.html), which include, but are not limited to:
-    - Must only be used for the purpose of developing, testing, prototyping, and demonstrating applications.
+    - Must be used only for the purpose of developing, testing, prototyping, and demonstrating applications.
     - Must _not_ be used for any data processing, business, commercial, or production purposes.

 - Critical Patch Updates (CPU) images.
-  - Located in the OCR repositories "middleware/weblogic_cpu" and "middleware/fmw-infrastructure_cpu".
+  - Located in the OCR repositories `middleware/weblogic_cpu` and `middleware/fmw-infrastructure_cpu`.
   - Updated quarterly with Oracle Linux and Oracle Java security updates.
   - Updated quarterly with the latest Patch Set Update (PSU) for WebLogic Server or Fusion Middleware, and all  of the recommended security patches for products included in that distribution.
   - Suitable for production use.

 ##### WebLogic distribution installer type

-You may have noticed that OCR image tags may include keywords like `generic`, `slim`, etc.
+OCR image tags may include keywords like `generic`, `slim`, and such.
 This reflects the type of WebLogic distribution installed in the image's Oracle Home.
-There are multiple types,
+There are multiple types
 and the type usually can be determined by examining the image name and tag:

 - `.../weblogic...:...generic...`